CollegeBoreal/Tutoriels/2.Virtualisation/0.HyperVisors/1.KVM/README.md

 # KVM

-# :a: How to Install KVM on Ubuntu 20.04
+# :a: How to Install KVM

+:bookmark: on Ubuntu 20.04

 - [ ] check is `Ubuntu` system supports virtualization